Hydrothermal vent microbial communities: White smoker

-Vents emit a milky-coloured water between 200-330 °C. The milky-colour originates from calcium-rich minerals in ocean crustal rocks, which easily dissolve in cold seawater, when warmed water surfaces again, white plumes are produced.
+Vents emit a milky-coloured water between 200 and 330 °C. The milky-colour originates from calcium-rich minerals in ocean crustal rocks, which easily dissolve in cold seawater, when warmed water surfaces again, white plumes are produced.
 White smoker vents form chimney-like structures from these precipitates.

 Diffuse

 These vents are characterized by clear, low-temperature (< 30 °C) waters.
 Vent fluids are released and spread out slowly before breaching the sea floor.
 These vents create temperature and chemical gradients, supporting diverse microbial communities, including sulfur-oxidizing bacteria.

 Alkaline

-Characteristics found in alkaline vents are fluids with a high pH, typically ranging from 9 to 11, and low temperatures ranging from 40-90 °C. The fluids are rich in methane (CH_{4}) and hydrogen (H_{2}), which were produced from reactions between upper mantle peridotite and cool seawater.
+Characteristics found in alkaline vents are fluids with a high pH, typically ranging from 9 to 11, and low temperatures ranging from 40 to 90 °C. The fluids are rich in methane (CH_{4}) and hydrogen (H_{2}), which were produced from reactions between upper mantle peridotite and cool seawater.
 This process is known as serpentinization.
 Environments hosting ultramafic rocks, such as peridotites, are complex and vast.